sjkelleyjr/Deadlock/chapters/chapter_15.md

 The children agreed, and David joined his family for dinner.
 Over the meal, Gwen asked about his day.

-"Just another investigation," David said.
+"Just another investigation," David reported.
 "The engineering team is being investigated for not being enthusiastic enough about corporate initiatives."

 Gwen raised an eyebrow.
 "What does that mean?"